 The following list compares worker/independent operator characteristics.
 The statements on the left are more characteristic of the behaviour or situations of workers, while those on the right characterize the behaviour of independent operators.
-No one statement determines a person's status.
-The six questionnaires do not necessarily include all the characteristics listed since they are designed to capture key elements of business relationships in specific industries.

-Decision-makers consider the statements on the questionnaires, and any other information relevant to the terms and conditions of employment.
+No single statement determines a person's status.
+Decision-makers consider the information provided on the questionnaires, and any other information relevant to the terms and conditions of employment when making their determinations.